Lennox Lewis questions Jarrell Miller push, Anthony Joshua vendetta talk

 It’s no secret Lewis has been vocal in his beliefs that Joshua’s career path is on an alternative road to his view.
 Lewis is adamant promoter Eddie Hearn should have done more to secure fights with Deontay Wilder and Tyson Fury.

 Even now, Wilder and Fury could potentially be open to offers.
 However, Hearn and Joshua have effectively ruled that out themselves by agreeing on the Miller fight.

 Fury signed a deal with ESPN.
 This move has thus far delayed talks with Wilder over a rematch.

 It’s thought any 50-50 bid made right now by Hearn would be enough to secure either fighter for Joshua this summer.

 Many believe Lewis is just saying things how they are, whilst others support Joshua no matter what moves he makes.

-A win over Miller would be all well an good, but if Joshua pulled out of the fight and put equal money on the table, Wilder or Fury would happen next.
+A win over Miller would be all well and good, but if Joshua pulled out of the fight and put equal money on the table, Wilder or Fury would happen next.

-Should Wilder and Fury continue there own negotiations and eventually sign another deal, Joshua could once again be out of the loop for the foreseeable future.
+Should Wilder and Fury continue their own negotiations and eventually sign another deal, Joshua could again be out of the loop for the foreseeable future.